GNOME/pygobject/docs/devguide/override_guidelines.rst

     *Reason*: Read or watch Ned Batchelders "`Pragmatic Unicode
     <https://nedbatchelder.com/text/unipain.html>`__"

-* For PyGTK compatibility APIs, add them to PyGTKCompat not overrides.
 * Prefer adapter patterns over of inheritance and overrides.

   *Reason*: An adapter allows more flexibility and less dependency on